A crash guide!

 For the time being, channels or content that are seen as communication channels from Status official, should be accessible only by trusted parties.
 Decisions about the direction of these ‘official’ channels should be done in consensus by the teams responsible.

-The Status Network is our next project to bring us closer to aspirations of being a DAO.
+The Status Network is our next project to bring us closer to being a DAO.
 Prior to November 2018, we were slowly experimenting with tools, governance structures, and ideas to get us there, but now work is kicking off in earnest to move this forward, starting with Liquid Funding to allocate tokens within the Network.
+The first iteration will be Assemble, our implementation of Liquid Funding.

 Read up on how DAOs function and get familiar with things like skin in the game, idea meritocracy, our voting DApp, cryptoeconomics, and multisig wallets.
 The #status-dao channel is where you can follow along and chat.